-The practical assessment will be focused on a criminal trial in which the defendant, Au Chi Chun, is charged with attempted murder.
+The practical assessment is focused on a criminal trial in the Court of First Instance before a judge and jury.
+The defendant, Julian Richards, is charged with a single count of attempted murder.
+The indictment is contained in the attached 'Bundle of Evidential Material'.

 In order to complete the practical assessment, candidates will be required to do the following:

-- 1. To make or oppose an application for a permanent stay of proceedings - 2.
-To participate in a mini-trial
+- 1. to make or oppose an application for a permanent stay of proceedings; and - 2. to participate in a mini-trial.